stuartgo/mapintel/README.md

 ## Important settings :warning:

 Before running MapIntel using the docker images, make sure that the **.env file** exists.
-This file contains sensitive Environmental Variables that should not be versioned.
+This file contains Environmental Variables.
 As an example, we provide the .env.example file that contains all the key-value pairs that should exists in the .env file.
 Below, we give a description of these variables:

 - NEWSAPIKEY: The NewsAPI key.
 It can be obtained by [creating an account](https://newsapi.org/register) with NewsAPI.
+- DEBUG: Whether to run the application in DEBUG mode.
+Takes 0 or 1 value.
+By passing DEBUG=1 the system will load only a small portion of the corpus, making the process of creating the database faster.

 ## MapIntel Architecture